Skip to Content

 Main Content

 Use the outline below to draft a formal observational study proposal.
 CIBMTR accepts observational study proposals throughout the year.
 Additionally, letters of invitation are distributed by e-mail three times per year.
-To be included on a Working Committee meeting agenda at the annual Tandem Meetings I Transplantation and Cellular Therapy Meetings of ASTCT & CIBMTR, proposals must be received by October 13, 2023.
+To be considered for inclusion as part of a Working Committee meeting agenda at the 2027 Tandem Meetings I Transplantation and Cellular Therapy Meetings of ASTCT & CIBMTR, proposals must be received by September 21, 2026.

 Proposals should be submitted to: